How Millennial Technology is Changing The Holidays

 Gifting with e-Cards

-Some may be excited to hear that sending physical cards is growing at a rate of 6% each year, but will soon be overwhelmed knowing that ecards has grow an annual rate of 200%.
+Some may be excited to hear that sending physical cards is growing at a rate of 6% each year, but will soon be overwhelmed knowing that ecards have grown an annual rate of 200%.
 Many people around the world are starting to prefer to send ecards out of convenience.
-This trend has lead to many retails to provide ecard options.
+This trend has to lead to many retail to provide ecard options.
 Interestingly enough, Cash Card suggests that ‘The higher your income, the more likely you are to have purchased or received a digital gift card.’

 As a Millennial, I do not prefer eCards and find them lacking sentimental value.
 However, various sources suggest that Millennials prefer eCards, probably due to the convenience factor.
 My vote, stick to the physical thing.

 “I will be coming home for Christmas.”
-While you would probably expect that to be a start of a text message, many Millennials and other generations are not able to come home for Christmas.
+While you would probably expect that to be the start of a text message, many Millennials, and other generations are not able to come home for Christmas.
 As a result, about a quarter of adults (23%) expect to Skype on Christmas, including 39% of Millennials, 21% of Gen-Xers, 19% of Boomers and 11% of Elders.
-Unfortunately, from the convenience of technology a lot of people feel they do not have to come home for the holidays since they can connect in an easier fashion.
+Unfortunately, from the convenience of technology, a lot of people feel they do not have to come home for the holidays since they can connect in an easier fashion.

-Coming together and enjoying each other’s company creates the holiday spirit.
-If we rely on technology to heavily we will lose the what gives the holiday season it’s gingle.
+Coming together and enjoying each other’s company creates a holiday spirit.
+If we rely on technology to heavily we will lose what gives the holiday season it’s jingle.